...

 • 67% of buyers would still purchase a property if the knotweed was treated or the property discounted.

-• BUT – 33% wouldn’t proceed, which limits your buyer pool – so making sure you have the best managment plan is really important to ensure that you don’t limit your chances of selling any further.
+• BUT – 33% wouldn’t proceed, which limits your buyer pool – so making sure you have the best management plan is really important to ensure that you don’t limit your chances of selling any further.

 Final thoughts: Honesty is best